essentialblend/personal-website/content/_index.md

 - **Korg Volca Drum**: A digital perc synth best suited towards experimental sounds.
 It is idiosyncratic in it's duality of simultaneously being open-ended and restrained.
 - **Roland S-1**: A compact flexible microsynth inspired by the SH-101 covering all subtractive synthesis duties.

-Some books that I recently read/am reading:

-- _Dreams of a Final Theory_&mdash;Steven Weinberg
-- _The Discovery of India_&mdash;Jawaharlal Nehru
-- _A History of Ancient and Early Medieval India: From the Stone Age to the 12th Century_&mdash;Upinder Singh
-- _Dark Knights of Steel_&mdash;Tom Taylor and Yasmine Putri; the art is **gorgeous**

 If you're just finding your way around my site, you might want to head over to the [stream](/stream).
 You may also contact me via [hi@siddharths.space](mailto:hi@siddharths.space).